Skip to main content

 Quilting for a Cause

 Each NiftyFifty swap created quilts benefiting Breast Cancer Awareness, donated or auctioned at hospitals nationwide.
 The quilts went to the Carol Baldwin Center in New York, Fred Hutchinson Cancer Research Center in Washington, Mary Washington Hospital in Virginia, University Women's Health Center in Alabama, Moffitt Cancer Institute, and were designated for St. Jude's.
 The original NiftyFifty Breast Cancer Survivor and Memorial quilts traveled across the country, collecting signatures from survivors and family members.
+One of the charity quilts is kept in a temperature-controlled drawer at the University of Michigan to ensure its long-term preservation.

 NF 5